 There might also be other unused graphics...

-Kirby's Dream Collection: Special Edition is a game that was released to celebrate Kirby's 20th anniversary in 2012.
-It was included in a package that had the game, a poster, and a CD containing over an hour of Kirby music spread across 45 songs.
+Kirby's Dream Collection Special Edition is a game that was released to celebrate Kirby's 20th anniversary in 2012, featuring Virtual Console-style emulations of Kirby's Dream Land, Kirby's Adventure, Kirby's Dream Land 2, Kirby Super Star, Kirby's Dream Land 3, and Kirby 64: The Crystal Shards, plus challenge stages designed around the engine for Kirby's Return to Dream Land (with GameCube controller support to boot).
+It was included in a package that had the game, a booklet about the franchise's history, and a CD containing over an hour of Kirby music spread across 45 songs.

 This title's trial period has ended.

 The trial version will now end and you will be returned to Super Smash Bros.
 Brawl.

 Leftovers from Super Smash Bros.
 Brawl 's "masterpiece" emulations.
 Found in the DOL file for the Nintendo 64 emulator.
 Equivalents for the other languages exist too.

 Please insert the Super Mario All-Stars disc.

 A leftover from the Super Mario All-Stars Wii rerelease.
 It is found in the DOL files for the NES and SNES emulators.
 Equivalents for the other languages exist too.

 It says "仮".
 (Temporary)

 It says "星のカービィコレクション (仮)".
 (Hoshi no Kirby Collection (Temporary))